zchyde/brooklinebooksmith.com/_posts/2016-10-04-get-your-freak-on.md

 [We Have Always Lived in the Castle by Shirley Jackson](http://www.brooklinebooksmith-shop.com/book/9780143039976)&nbsp;

-Shirley Jackson is well known for her hilarious non-fiction works but *We Have Always Lived in the Castle&nbsp;*is proof of her amazing stylistic range. &nbsp;Told through the eyes of Mary Katherine, resident of the Blackwood Estate, the story begins with a tragic and very suspicious poisoning. &nbsp;The deceptively simple story comes to a very disturbing conclusion.&nbsp;
+Shirley Jackson is known for her hilarious non-fiction works but *We Have Always Lived in the Castle&nbsp;*is proof of her amazing stylistic range. &nbsp;Told through the eyes of Mary Katherine, resident of the Blackwood Estate, the story begins with a tragic and very suspicious poisoning. &nbsp;The deceptively simple story comes to a very disturbing conclusion.&nbsp;

 ---